 Characteristics Requirements Mounting Desktop installations.
 Provide a flat table or shelf surface.
-Wall installations.
+Wall installations .
 Use the wall-mount screws that are supplied with the switch to attach the switch to a wall.
 Pole (or other surface) installations .
 Use an off-the-shelf 75 mm VESA standard mount to secure the switch to a pole or another surface.
 The bottom panel of the switch provides four mount holes that are VESA-compliant.
+Rack-mount installations.
+Use a 19-inch (48.3-centimeter) EIA standard equipment rack that is grounded and physically secure.
+You also need the rack-mount kit that is supplied with the switch.
 Access Locate the switch in a position that allows you to access the front panel ports, view the front panel LEDs, and access the power connector on the back panel.
-Power source Use the DC power adapter that is supplied with the switch.
-Make sure that the AC outlet that you use for the power adapter is not controlled by a wall switch, which can accidentally turn off power to the outlet and the switch.
+Power source Use the AC power cord that is supplied with the switch.
+Make sure that the AC outlet is not controlled by a wall switch, which can accidentally turn off power to the outlet and the switch.
 Cabling Route cables to avoid sources of electrical noise such as radio transmitters, broadcast amplifiers, power lines, and fluorescent lighting fixtures.
 Environmental Temperature .
 Install the switch in a dry area with an ambient temperature between 32°F and 122°F (0°C and 50°C).
 Keep the switch away from heat sources such as direct sunlight, warm-air exhausts, hot-air vents, and heaters.
-Operating humidity .
+Operating humidity.
 The maximum relative humidity of the installation location must not exceed 90 percent, noncondensing.
 Ventilation .
 Do not restrict airflow by covering or obstructing air inlets on the sides of the switch.
 Keep at least 2 inches (5.08 centimeters) free on all sides for cooling.
 The room or wiring closet in which you install the switch must provide adequate airflow.
 Operating conditions .
 Keep the switch at least 6 feet (1.83 meters) away from the nearest source of electromagnetic noise, such as a photocopy machine.